This guidance is an explanation of UK-Australia FTA Chapter 14: Digital Trade

-It allows our businesses to trade and invest more freely, sets new global standards, and creates opportunities for the UK and Australia to collaborate on shared challenges.
+It allows our businesses to trade and invest more freely, and creates opportunities for the UK and Australia to collaborate on shared challenges.
 Some of the key benefits to trade are listed below.

 Free data flows and digital trading systems

 The FTA includes a wide range of measures that ensure digital trade is as unimpeded as possible.
 Traders across all sectors of the economy can take full advantage of these new measures to conduct cross-border trade more easily, cheaply, and quickly.
 Traders do not need to take specific action to benefit from these commitments.

 Traders will not be required to locally store or process data as a requirement for conducting business in the other market, unless for a justified reason.
 This means that British businesses operating in Australia can plan their business growth knowing that they can collect, process, and transfer data between the two countries, without facing unnecessary red tape or costs.
 The agreement more generally promotes the free flow of data while committing both countries to maintain robust regimes for the protection of individuals’ personal data.

 The free flow of content across borders – whether in the form of an e-book or a music streaming service – is fundamental to open digital markets.
 The agreement guarantees the free flow of digital content between the UK and Australia by ensuring that the content is not subject to customs duties.

 Traders can conclude contracts electronically secure in the knowledge that both the UK and Australia have committed to recognising their validity.
 Any exceptions to this will be published online and kept under review.
 The UK and Australia have also committed to not deny the validity of electronic signatures and other forms of trust services on sole grounds of being in electronic form.

 Both countries recognise the importance of electronic invoicing and will strive to ensure that electronic invoicing systems will be interoperable.